-Thank you for your interest in DiMeN DTP PhD studentships, applications for October 2020 entry are now CLOSED.
+Thank you for your interest in DiMeN DTP PhD studentships.
+Applications for October 2023 will open in November 2022.

-Please find the information you need to apply below and a general guide to applying for PhD positions here.
+In preparation, the information you will need to apply is below and a more general guide to applying for PhD positions can be found HERE.

 How to apply

-You are given the option to apply for up to three PhD projects available across the DiMeN DTP network, a full list of available projects is now available HERE.
+You are given the option to apply for up to three PhD projects available across the DiMeN DTP network, a full list of available projects will be available HERE.

 What you will need to apply